Organica-Ai-Solutions/ComprehensiveGuideToBuildingMulti-agentAISystems/chapters/appendix_a_tables.md

 - To compare different reasoning paradigms when designing agent behavior
 - As a checklist when planning system architecture and deployment
 - For educational purposes to understand the landscape of multi-agent technologies
+- To guide testing strategy and quality assurance efforts

 The tables are intended to provide starting points rather than exhaustive information.
 Always refer to the respective chapters for detailed discussions of each topic and consult current documentation when implementing these technologies, as the field is rapidly evolving.